HL7/fhir-pacio-pfe/input/pagecontent/domains.md

 ### Use

 The ICF domain [value sets](artifacts.html#5) provides a mapping of health and health-related domains that fall under the personal functioning and engagement umbrella.
-Each ICF domain has an associate Value Set that contains codes for Personal Functioning and Engagement Observations.
-Implementers of this IG **SHOULD** include at least one category from the [Domain Category value set](ValueSet-pfe-category-vs.html) on each observation instance conformant to this guide.
-Additionally, the code of the instance **SHOULD** come from the value set associated with the indicated category or categories.
+Each ICF domain has an associate Value Set that contains codes for Personal Functioning and Engagement Observations. §Implementers of this IG **SHOULD** include at least one category from the [Domain Category value set](ValueSet-pfe-category-vs.html) on each observation instance conformant to this guide.
+Additionally, the code of the instance **SHOULD** come from the value set associated with the indicated category or categories.§

 ### Motivation and Approach